Full in-tray for Maalim as he takes over from Natembeya

 The former Makueni County commissioner is well aware of the task ahead of him, as he takes over a bigger administrative role in a region known for cattle rustling, negative ethnicity, high-octane politics and encroachment on forests and key water catchment areas.

-"Natembeya will hand over the office to me this week in a brief ceremony that will be held at the Rift Valley headquarters in Nakuru city and I am ready for the job," Mr Maalim told the Nation yesterday.
+"Natembeya will hand over the office to me this week in a brief ceremony that will be held at the Rift Valley headquarters in Nakuru city and I am ready for the job," Mr Maalim told the Nation.

 Top on the list of his tasks is ensuring peaceful election campaigns in the 14 counties of the region.